englands/englands.github.io/README.md

 # Portfolio
-Personal Website currently highlighting my experience with HTML and CSS.
+My personal Website currently highlights my experience with HTML and CSS.
+The website is currently under construction.